BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ArcEnableWACVM.md

     ![Create Azure Resource Group](./media/vm002arc-5.png "Create Azure Resource Group")

 6. On the **Add servers with Azure Arc** page, on the *Tags* tab, Click **Next**.
-   > **NOTE**: If you want, you can, of course, add a Cutsom tag, but the best practice is that you do this via Azure Policies.
+   > **NOTE**: If you want, you can, of course, add a Custom tag, but the best practice is that you do this via Azure Policies.

     ![Create Azure Resource Group](./media/vm002arc-6.png "Create Azure Resource Group")